What are the differences between Torpedo Captor X and Torpedo Captor + Torpedo C.A.B. M.

 The Torpedo Captor X and the association of a Torpedo Captor with a Torpedo C.A.B.
 M share a few functions, but they also have many differences.
 If you are uncertain about which one to get, this article will detail their similarities and differences, to help you decide which way to go.

 1. Both Torpedo Captor X and Torpedo Captor feature a reactive load box that allows for silent playing/recording of your amp (ie, playing your amp without a speaker cabinet connected).

-The load box of the Torpedo Captor X is fixed and only comes in 8 ohms.
+The load box of the Torpedo Captor X is fixed and comes in 8 and 16 ohms.
 Torpedo Captor comes in 3 versions: 4,8 and 16 ohms.